liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 2. At the bottom of the pane, select **Contact Support**, and then select **New Service Request**.
 3. Leave **Description** blank.
 4. Fill out the remaining info, and select **Contact me**.
-5. After the ticket's created, make sure to include the following information:
+5. After ticket creation, make sure to include the following information:
     - Your organization URL.
     - How much is left of your migration (x TB?).
     - Migration start and end date.